Computationally efficient Gauss-Newton reinforcement learning for model predictive control: Introduction

-In this work, we address both the high memory requirements and high computational demand when using MPC policies in second-order RL due to the second-order policy derivatives, and the training instabilities due to poor gradient and Hessian estimation.
+In this work, we address both the high memory requirements \reviewed{as well as the} high computational demand when using MPC policies in second-order RL due to the second-order policy derivatives, and the training instabilities due to poor gradient and Hessian estimation.
 Our main contributions are twofold: \begin{enumerate}[1)] \item We propose a Gauss-Newton approximation of the deterministic policy Hessian that does not require second-order policy derivatives, leading to significant computational savings.
-We rigorously prove that our approach can still lead to superlinear convergence despite the simpler required computations.
+We rigorously prove that our approach can still lead to superlinear convergence \reviewed{due to faster contraction} despite the simpler required computations.
 Our proposed approximation alleviates the high data requirements compared to the established first-order policy updates in RL. \item We derive a momentum-based update rule for Hessian estimation that returns an unbiased exponentially averaged Hessian estimate.
 This estimate is robust with respect to noise in local Hessian samples and therefore enables stable and fast training as it reduces the noise in the eigenvalues of the Hessian.
-A reliable Hessian estimate is very relevant for MPC policies in RL because the influence of the policy parameters on the objective can typically vary by several orders of magnitude. \end{enumerate}
+A reliable Hessian estimate is very relevant for MPC policies in RL because the influence of the policy parameters on the objective can typically vary by several orders of magnitude. \reviewed{We embed this unbiased exponentially averaged Hessian estimate of the Gauss-Newton approximation within an adaptive trust-region constrained optimization problem to compute robust parameter updates.} \end{enumerate}

 The work is structured as follows.
 We introduce the relevant preliminaries on Markov decision processes, iterative policy optimization via RL, and MPC as policy approximator in RL in Section~\ref{seq:preliminaries}.
-We present the proposed Gauss-Newton Hessian approximation and momentum-based update rule in Section~\ref{sec:Contribution}.
-We illustrate the superlinear convergence capability of the Gauss-Newton approximation on an analytical case study in Section~\ref{sec:Analytical_Case_Study} and show the practical improvement of the Gauss-Newton approximation and the proposed momentum-based update rule at the example of a nonlinear continuously stirred tank reactor~(CSTR) in Section~\ref{sec:CSTR}.
+We present the proposed Gauss-Newton Hessian approximation, the momentum-based update rule, and the adaptive trust-region constrained update computation in Section~\ref{sec:Contribution}.
+We illustrate the superlinear convergence capability of the Gauss-Newton approximation on an analytical case study in Section~\ref{sec:Analytical_Case_Study} and show the practical improvement of the \reviewed{proposed approach} at the example of a nonlinear continuously stirred tank reactor~(CSTR) in Section~\ref{sec:CSTR}.
 Section~\ref{sec:Conclusion} concludes the work and provides perspectives for future work.